Enabling the African Innovator

 The supporter problem

-Recruiting the first round of supporters weren’t that difficult because of the initial hype and enthusiasm of a launch.
+Recruiting the first round of supporters wasn’t that difficult because of the initial hype and enthusiasm of the launch.
 A few weeks after the first donations, we started to get feedback on 2 key things:

-– Supporters didn’t want to signup before donating to a campaign
+– Supporters didn’t want a compulsory signup before donating to a campaign

 – Supporters outside the country needed to see translated content